 Given this fact the average income in this postcode is considerably higher than the overall London average.

 In many ways it's character is a combination of all the above mentioned areas it neighbours on.
-It is a relatively modern part of London with a vibrant culture.
+It is a relatively modern part of North London with a vibrant culture.

 The architecture is mostly Edwardian with many terraced houses.
 This is also due to the fact that it has established the form we see it today only some 100 years ago.